 ANSWER #2: BOXING – SPECIFIC-PURPOSE PROGRAMMING

 Why should the food industry be judged only on its profits and not on metrics tracking human health?
 Why should the news industry be judged only on its profits and not on creating informed citizens?
-Why not program Intel with a specific goal like "make the best CPUs without having a negative impact on society"?
-Purpose drift happens because the corporation's goal is too detached from our wellbeing.
-As a result, corporations can drive very far from society's expectations, to the point where they work against the interests we expect them to preserve (by supplying disinformation, unhealthy food, and so on).
+Why not program Intel with a specific goal like "make the best CPUs"?
+Purpose drift happens because the corporation's goal lacks specificity, and is detached from society wellbeing.
+As a result, corporations can drive very far from society's expectations, to the point where they work against the interests we expect them to preserve.

 Corporate personhood is a privilege, not a right.
-Why not grant it only to entities that have a specifically defined purpose and who can show on its financial statements that it continues to achieve that purpose?
+They can always remain a private business, and have none of the benefits of being a state-sponsored entity.
+Why not grant it only to entities that can articulate a specifically defined purpose and who can show on their financial statements continued achievement of that purpose?
 One way the corporation could be boxed in is by creating a fourth financial statement, one that presents metrics that show how well it is achieving its purpose, along with rules that trigger financial hits to the other three statements or a vote on corporate personhood if it experiences a slump in these measures.
 Trust in the media, for example, is currently at an all-time low.
 A composite score of various metrics like these, if they dipped below a certain threshold, could trigger some consequence, such as the doubling of the corporate tax rate until public trust is regained.
 Current financial statements are critically flawed because they don't show us what is being achieved, only that profits are somehow being generated.

-Instead of just maximizing profit and drifting away from what humans want, a corporation would have a stated goal and be incentivized to stay on target.
+Instead of just maximizing profit and drifting away from what humans want, a public corporation would have a stated goal and be incentivized to stay on target.
 AI theorists call this "boxing."
 By limiting the AI's abilities it may be slightly less useful to its creator but it is easier to control.
-And control is precisely what we are lacking.
+And control is precisely what is lacking.

 ANSWER #3: INCLUDE EXTERNALITIES IN THE FINANCIAL STATEMENTS